-When animals in New Jersey are lawfully seized from dogfighting rings, hoarding situations or other circumstances involving animal cruelty, local animal shelters are often forced to pay the high, accumulating costs of caring for them.
+When animals in New Jersey are lawfully seized from dogfighting rings, hoarding situations or other circumstances of suspected animal cruelty, local animal shelters are often forced to pay the high costs of caring for them.

 What You Can Do

 Animals need your voice!
 Use our easy form below to send an email to your legislators TODAY urging them to cosponsor and promote the passage of S. 981/A. 2354.

 Thank you, New Jersey, for all you do for animals!

 Want to get more involved?
 Email us at firstname.lastname@example.org for more ways you can help advance lifesaving legislation.